i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - MainViewModel subscribes to BattleEnded, logs result, waits 1 second, and switches back to MapViewModel.
 - TODO added for future rewards and experience points after victory.

+---

+## BattleView Overlay for Result

+- Added BattleResult property to BattleViewModel, set to "Victory" or "Defeat" when battle ends.
+- BattleView.xaml now displays a centered overlay TextBlock bound to BattleResult, visible when IsBattleOver is true.
+- Overlay uses large bold font and color (LimeGreen for victory, Red for defeat) via ResultToColorConverter.
+- Added TODO comments for future animated transitions and art-based victory screens.

 This line is kept as requested.